 - Incidental Disclosures.
 While we will take reasonable steps to safeguard the privacy of your PHI, certain disclosures of your PHI may occur during, or as an unavoidable result of our otherwise permissible uses or disclosures of your health information.
 For example, during the course of a treatment session, other patients in the treatment area may see, or overhear discussion of, your PHI.

-Uses and Disclosures Require Your Prior Written Authorization.
+Other Uses and Disclosures Require Your Prior Written Authorization.

-In any situation, we will ask for your written authorization before using or disclosing any of your PHI.
+In any other situation, we will ask for your written authorization before using or disclosing any of your PHI.
 If you choose to sign an authorization to disclose your PHI, you can later revoke that authorization in writing to stop any future uses and disclosures (to the extent that we have not taken any actions relying on the authorization).

 What Rights You Have Regarding Your PHI